Wednesday, December 6th, 2017

 Tracing Mark’s line of inspiration is an academic task in itself.
 A notable influence is filmmaker Bill Morrison.
 At London’s Barbican in 2012, Morrison joined forces with composer Gavin Bryars to create an audiovisual representation of the Titanic’s sinking.
 Scenes are altered in various ways, but the rolling strings usually accompany grainy, unaltered footage of the vessel.
 The result is timeless, and teaches us about the incident as much as it entertains.
 Mark also draws comparisons to Jonny Greenwood, who scored Paul Thomas Anderson’s well-loved film There Will Be Blood.
 Greenwood’s additions to films become as essential to the experience as the images themselves, much like Mark’s work from his “towers, beautiful, Mourning, Tuesday”, a 9/11 memorial piece for solo viola, digital delay pedal, and sound design.
 The piece is an augmented quotation of the fifth movement from Olivier Messiaen’s Quartet for the End of Time.

 As that and the other pieces so far described might suggest, Mark’s music pushes you to think deeply on what’s being performed.
 This year’s “Breathe” opens with isolated breathing sounds before a monologue from Alice Vogt takes place as the piece’s focus.
 “As a child, I didn’t think about death too often,” she explains about her history with cystic fibrosis.
 Natural breathing is something healthy people take for granted, but it’s something Vogt must constantly consider as a once and future recipient of a double lung transplant.
-The pianos behind her serve the narrative expertly in their dissonance.
+The pianos behind her serve the narrative expertly in their dissonance, as he is quoting excerpts from select works by Frédéric Chopin.
+Vogt herself played Chopin as an adolescent, and there’s a legend that the iconic 19th century composer may have also suffered from then undiagnosed Cystic Fibrosis.
 Even as Vogt describes the painful, mucusy feelings she experiences while trying to get as much air into her lungs as possible, her story is viscerally communicated to the listeners.

 Mark didn’t just stumble across audio of Vogt’s voice.
 He traveled to South Africa and interviewed her personally, resulting in a deep friendship that has continued since the debut of “Breathe” this past January (he met her when she visited London in 2012).
 Mark intends to continue this trend in his next project.
 Currently titled “Dark Elegy,” he intends to interview a few surviving family members of victims of Pan Am Flight 103: “People will be discussing the murder of their loved ones, so it will be an extremely difficult piece to write.
 I think maybe a string octet will work for the piece since strings are just naturally emotional.”